joannakl/cs102/projects/project5.markdown

 - `public MeteoriteData getByYear ( int year)  `

-	<span class=green markdown=1>This method should return a list of all `Meteorite` objects that landed on Earth
+	<span class=green markdown=1>This method should return a collection of all `Meteorite` objects that landed on Earth
 	on the `year` specified.
-	The returned list should be sorted according to the natural ordering of the elements (i.e., dictated by the `comparaTo` method defined in the `Mereorite` class).
+	The returned collection should be organized based on the year from earliest to most recent, and for meteorite objects with the same year according to the natural ordering of the elements (i.e., dictated by the `comparaTo` method defined in the `Mereorite` class).
 	If the value of `year` is less than zero, the method should throw an instance of `IllegalArgumentException` with an appropriate message.</span>

-  <span class=green markdown=1>This method should perform in O(K) in which K is the number of `Meteorite` objects in the returned collection (not O(N) where N is the total number of all `Meteorite` objects).</span>
+  <span class=green markdown=1>This method should perform in O(K+H) in which K is the number of `Meteorite`
+	objects in the returned collection and H is the height of the tree representing this collection (not O(N) where N is the total number of all `Meteorite` objects).</span>

 <span class=green markdown=1>
 HINT 1: This class would benefit from storing data in more than one BST of Meteorite objects each with a different